mrlem/kotlin-native-gnome/README.md

 * light: no wrapper objects, just extensions
 * incomplete: I just exposed what I needed, but I do hope you'll get the idea :)

+It also includes a gradle compiler plugin that turns your glade XML files to a UI class.
+This UI class embeds the XML into the executable, and provide convenient widget accessors.

 ![Screenshot](doc/readme-screenshot.png)

 ## Pre-requisites